Men who have received treatment for prostate cancer need to be monitored for its recurrence.

 Although it is difficult with any imaging method to detect very small or microscopic disease, a high resolution 3T MRI can detect very low volume tumor in and around the prostate treatment area.
 This information is useful to plan the most effective therapy to target the tumor and to avoid using more aggressive therapies or larger treatment areas that have the potential of being less effective with greater complications.

 MRI, CT, Bone scans, and PET/CT are used in evaluating for distant or metastatic disease.
-In 2018, Partners Imaging now perform Axumin PET Scans (Fluciclovine F18).
+In 2018, Partners Imaging started performing Axumin PET Scans (Fluciclovine F18).
 This is an FDA approved Medicare approved scan that can achieve early detection of recurrent prostate cancer after surgery or radiation.
+In 2022, Partners Imaging is now offering PSMA PET Scans.